 5. Place on a plate and slather each side of the fish with the Mediterranean paste.
 If using a fish grate add the fish to the grate

 6. Add the fish to the grill and grill for 6-8 minutes on each side.
 Serve immediately.

 Chef Stephanie Harris-Uyidi is the producer and charismatic host of the popular travel-cooking-adventure series Appetite for Adventure!
 The show airs in over 15 countries, including the U.S. Stephanie is also the author of The Posh Pescatarian: A Collection of my Favorite Sustainable Seafood Recipes.
 Her second cookbook is scheduled to be released in 2021, featuring over 175 international and coastal inspired recipes.

-Check out more of Muscle and Health’s pescatarian-friendly recipe offerings here
+If you lied this char grilled Branzino recipe, check out more of Muscle and Health’s pescatarian-friendly recipe offerings here